zivtech/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/Templates/README.md

   * This page is very restrictive template that site editor can only:
     * Edit the title.
     * Change the header image.
-    * Place specific product touts.
+    * Place specific product cards.
     * Create the product filter.
     * Tag the products.
   * This is not part of the starter kit and the template must be manually added to the